nits68/Varmegye-quiz-13A-14F/README.md

 # Varmegye-quiz-13A
-Vármegye játék backen - 13A
+Vármegye játék backend - 13A